 "Reading Science Stories," will be available by July 1.
 It's a book intended to teach nonfiction reading through narratives.
 So I hope language arts teachers, as well as science and history teachers, will look at it as a way to enhance their disciplines.
 The Common Core State Standards have cited A History of US as exemplary nonfiction for language arts.
-A History of US and Freedom are in digital format, you can download them onto your IPad or Kindle.
-I'm hoping The Story of Science will follow soon in ebook format from the Smithsonian.
+A History of US and Freedom are in digital format, you can download them onto your IPad, Chrome, or Kindle.
+The Story of Science will follow soon in ebook format from the Smithsonian.
 The three science books have been translated into Korean and Chinese, so if you want to hone your skills in those languages, you can do it.

 I'm now working on biology books, they'll be in multiple formats.